 The type of policy that protects business and property against damaging fire or hail.
-Most farmers traditionally purchase it and strategically designed to secure agricultural products even if they are still in their fields and not yet harvested.
-The policy protects farmer’s livelihoods, which are always at mercy with irregular weather situations.
+Most farmers traditionally purchase it and strategically design it to secure agricultural products even if they are still in their fields and not yet harvested.
+The policy protects farmers’ livelihoods, which are always at mercy with irregular weather situations.

 It covers the expenses of a building that’s being caught up by a storm or fire.
-Building code or zoning requirements are required by several insurance providers to ensure that the damaged property should be demolished instead of repairing.
-The insurance covers cost when tearing down any undamaged portion of your property.
+Several insurance providers require building code or zoning requirements to ensure that the damaged property should be demolished instead of repaired.
+The insurance covers costs when tearing down any undamaged portion of your property.

 Ready To Start